Nick Zakelj

-Nick Zakelj (born June 22, 1999) is an American football offensive tackle for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Fordham.
+Nick Zakelj (born June 22, 1999) is an American professional football guard for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Fordham Rams.

 College career

 Zakelj was a member of the Fordham Rams for five seasons.
 He became a starter at tackle during his freshman season.
 Zakelj was named first-team All-Patriot League in each of his final three seasons.

 Professional career

-Zakelj was selected in the sixth round of the 2022 NFL Draft by the San Francisco 49ers.
+Zakelj was selected in the sixth round of the 2022 NFL draft by the San Francisco 49ers with the 187th overall pick.
+As a rookie, he appeared in five games.

+On November 15, 2023, Zakelj was placed on injured reserve with a torn bicep.

+On August 26, 2025, Zakelj was waived by the 49ers as part of final roster cuts and re-signed to the practice squad the next day.

 Personal life

 He has a bachelor's degree in finance and a master's degree in business analytics from Fordham.

+Zakelj shares a house with 49ers teammate and starting quarterback Brock Purdy.